Back to Health News & Stories

 What To Know About Vaginal Discharge During Pregnancy

-During pregnancy, you may notice changes in your vaginal discharge.
-Even before pregnancy, vaginal discharge can vary from day-to-day or week-to-week.
-This is because of hormonal changes that take place during the menstrual cycle.
+During pregnancy, you may notice changes in your vaginal discharge due to hormonal shifts.
+Even before pregnancy, vaginal discharge can vary from day to day or week to week.
+However, certain types of vaginal discharge shouldn’t be ignored, especially during pregnancy.

 White or off-white

 White or off-white, thin, mostly odorless discharge during pregnancy is called leukorrhea.
-Leukorrhea happens for several reasons, including:
+Leukorrhea is especially common in pregnancy for several reasons, including:

 • The high estrogen levels women experience during pregnancy